koalup/docker-oracle-ee-12c/README.md

 	-v /u01/app/oracle/product/12.1.0.2/dbhome_1/dbs \
 koalup/oracle-ee-12c /bin/true
 ```
-Next, run a new container named my_oracle_db and overlay the volumes from our my_oracle_db_data volume container on top of it.
+Next, create a new active container named my_oracle_db and overlay the volumes from the inactive my_oracle_db_data container.
 ```
 docker run --name my_oracle_db -d -P --volumes-from my_oracle_db_data --shm-size 1g koalup/oracle-ee-12c
 ```
-Since the my_oracle_db_data is not running, you have to run the following to see both the my_oracle_db and my_oracle_db_data containers
+Since the my_oracle_db_data is inactive, you have to run the following to see both the my_oracle_db and my_oracle_db_data containers
 ```
 docker ps -a
 ```
-Lets say that you want to make a change to the the my_oracle_db container, say increase the shm-size.
+Suppose for example that you want to make a change to the my_oracle_db container, like increasing the shm-size from 1g to 2g.
 Docker doesn't yet allow you to modify an existing container (unless you edit some obscure json file and restart the Docker daemon) so you'll have to remove and recreate it.
 To remove:
 ```
 docker rm -f my_oracle_db
 ```